arpit-codez/first-demo/README.md

 # first-demo
-This is Demo for Git &amp; GitHub Class.
+Hello, This is Demo for Git &amp; GitHub Class.